kleinekuh/vrsreplace/doc/admin.md

 ![dialog main](/doc/admin_md_2.png)

 ## Timer for solarpump
-Hiting "+Solar" will opening a dialog for a new solar pump timer program:
+Hitting "+Solar" will opening a dialog for a new solar pump timer program:

 ![dialog solarpump](/doc/admin_md_3.png)